Jdale28/connectFour/README.md

 # Jordan Dale's Project One: Connect Four

 *Description:*
 Two player game where players take turns selecting a column to place a game disc.
-If either player manages to connect four discs horizontally, vertically, or diagonally the player wins.
+If either player manages to connect four discs horizontally, vertically, or diagonally, the player wins.

 *Additional theme include:*